-The proposed amendments to the Equity Incentive Plan are necessary for Acasti to be able to continue implementing its compensation mode and provide Acasti with the flexibility to award grants under the Amended Equity Incentive Plan to achieve appropriate equity incentives.
+The proposed amendments to the Equity Incentive Plan are necessary for the Corporation to be able to continue implementing its compensation mode and provide the Corporation with the flexibility to award grants under the Amended Equity Incentive Plan to achieve appropriate equity incentives.

-The Amended Equity Incentive Plan must be approved by a majority of the votes cast by all Disinterested Shareholders.
-As at the Record Date, and based on the information available to the Corporation, holders of 104,847 Common Shares are not entitled to vote on the resolution to approve the Amended Equity Incentive Plan.
+The Amended Equity Incentive Plan must be approved by a majority of the votes cast by all Disinterested Shareholders at the Meeting.
+As at the Record Date, and based on the information available to the Corporation, holders of 147,000 Common Shares are not entitled to vote on the resolution to approve the Amended Equity Incentive Plan.